The cheapest way to lay artificial grass: Cost-Effective Tips &Tricks

 3. Prepare Your Site

 • Manual Removal: To save on removal costs, manually remove existing grass and weeds.
 Use a shovel or garden fork to dig up the old grass and roots.
-This labour-intensive step is crucial for ensuring a smooth base for your new turf.
+This labor-intensive step is crucial for ensuring a smooth base for your new turf.

 • DIY Preparation: After removing the old grass, level the surface using a rake and a hand tamper or compactor.
 This step is important to create an even base for the artificial grass.